OliverBrotchie/PDF-Stitcher/README.md

 # PDF Stitcher

-Stitch together all pdfs in a folder from command line using deno.
+A very simple progrma that stitches together all pdfs in a folder from command line using deno.

 Args: